History of the Cincinnati Reds: 1977–1981

 The later years of the 1970s brought turmoil and change.
 After two consecutive runner-up seasons, Wagner fired manager Anderson.
 By 1979, players Gullett, Nolan, Pérez, and Rose, among others, had left the club.
 By 1979, the starters included Bench (c), Dan Driessen (1b), Morgan (2b), Concepción (ss), and Ray Knight (3b), with Griffey, Foster, and Geronimo again in the outfield.
 The pitching staff had experienced an almost complete turnover.
 The ace starter was now Seaver.
 Only Norman was left from 1975 to 1976; the remaining starters were Mike La Coss, Bill Bonham, and Paul Moskau.
 In the bullpen, only Borbon had remained.
 Dave Tomlin and Mario Soto worked mid-innings with Tom Hume and Doug Bair closing.

 The Reds did manage to win the 1979 NL West behind the pitching of Tom Seaver but were dispatched in the NL playoffs by Pittsburgh, after a controversial play in Game 2 in which a ball hit by Pittsburgh's Phil Garner was caught by Cincinnati outfielder Dave Collins but was ruled a trap, setting the Pirates up to take a 2–1 lead.
 The Pirates swept the series 3 games to 0.
 After the season ended, Joe Morgan returned to the Astros.
 Ironically, the Reds would lose the NL West to those Astros in 1980, despite Dave Collins stealing 79 bases.

 The 1981 team fielded a strong lineup, with only Concepción, Foster, and Griffey retaining their spots from the 1975–76 heyday.
 Johnny Bench broke his ankle and so Joe Nolan played the majority of games behind the plate.
 Driessen and Knight still played the corners, but Morgan and Geronimo had been replaced at second base and center field by Ron Oester and Dave Collins.
 Mario Soto posted a banner year starting on the mound, even surpassing the performance of Seaver.
 La Coss, Bruce Berenyi, and Frank Pastore rounded out the starting rotation.
 Hume again led the bullpen as closer, joined by Bair, Moskau, Joe Price, and Geoff Combe.

 In 1981, Cincinnati had the best overall record in baseball, but they finished second in the division in both of the half-seasons that were created after a mid-season players' strike.
-To commemorate this, a team photo was taken, accompanied by a banner that read "Baseball's Best Record 1981."
-By 1982, the Reds were a shell of the original Red Machine; they lost 100 games that year.
+To commemorate this, a team photo was taken, accompanied by a banner that read "Baseball's Best Record 1981".
+By 1982, the Reds were a shell of the original Red Machine; they lost 100 games that year for the first time in team history.
 Johnny Bench retired a year later.